-Dr Mohsin Hafeez is the Country Representative, of Pakistan at IWMI.
+Mohsin Hafeez Pakistan Country Representative IWMI is the Country Representative, of Pakistan at IWMI.
 He has over 20 years of experience in hydrology and academia across Germany, Australia, the UK, China and Pakistan.
 He holds a PhD in Engineering (Hydrology) from the University of Bonn, North Rhine-Westphalia, Germany.

-Dr Manohara Khadka is the overall lead for the Gender Equality and Social Inclusion (GESI) component and brings over 2 decades of experience in varied portfolios across agriculture, water resources and climate change.
+Manohara Khadka Nepal Country Representative IWMI is the overall lead for the Gender Equality and Social Inclusion (GESI) component and brings over 2 decades of experience in varied portfolios across agriculture, water resources and climate change.
 At IWMI, she is the Nepal Country Representative.
 She has a PhD in Development Studies from the International Institute of Social Studies of Erasmus University, the Netherlands.

-Shisher Shrestha has over 10 years of hands-on experience in Nepal’s renewable energy sector, with expertise in Solar Irrigation and Project Management.
+Shisher Shrestha is the Country lead for Nepal and has over 10 years of hands-on experience in Nepal’s renewable energy sector, with expertise in Solar Irrigation and Project Management.
 He is an Electronics Engineer and holds an M.Sc. degree focused on Renewable Energy from the Rhine-Waal University of Applied Sciences in Germany.

 Muhammad Zain Bin Akbar plays a supportive role in a variety of components of the project in Pakistan.
 At IWMI he is Research Officer for Policy and Water Governance.
 He has almost 2 years of experience coordinating research, assessments and evaluation studies for projects in Pakistan.
 He holds an M.Sc. in Economics from Heidelberg University in Germany.